Project Selection Methods

 Choosing a project using the right method is therefore of utmost importance.
 This is what will ultimately define the way the project is to be carried out.

-There are various project selection methods practiced by the modern business organizations.
+There are various project selection methods practised by the modern business organizations.
 These methods have different features and characteristics.
 Therefore, each selection method is best for different organizations.

 Although there are many differences between these project selection methods, usually the underlying concepts and principles are the same.